joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 If you’re updating the [pattern library][pattern-library-file]:

 1. Read the [pattern library documentation][pattern-library-doc] for information on fonts, file structure, and how to use symbols.
+1. Before pulling or making any changes, check if the [pattern library file][pattern-library-file] is unlocked (in the top right corner, the button should read “Lock”).
+If it is locked by someone else (button reads “Unlock”), you must wait until they push their changes and unlock it.
+Reach out to them if it's taking too long (hover over the button to find out who locked it).
+1. [Lock the file](https://docs.gitlab.com/ee/user/project/file_lock.html#locking-a-file-or-a-directory) to prevent others from overwriting it while you add your changes.
-1. Close any open files that you intend to update (or else the next step won't have any effect while you have them open)
+1. Close the pattern library file if you have it open in Sketch (or else the next step won't have any effect while you have it open).
-1. Pull latest changes from the repository
+1. Pull the latest changes from the repository.
-1. If the changes are not quick to perform (15 mins or more):
-   1. Duplicate the file and append your first name in lowercase to its name as a modifier (e.g. `gitlab-pattern-library--pedro.sketch`)
-   1. Add your changes
-   1. If the changes are considerable, commit and push your changes frequently, following our [commit guidelines](#commits)
-   1. When you’re done, make sure the original file is [unlocked][file-lock] and manually merge your changes by following the next steps
+1. Open the pattern library file in Sketch and add your changes.
-1. [Lock file(s)][file-lock] to prevent others from overwriting it while you add your changes.
-1. Add your changes
-1. Commit and push your changes, following our [commit guidelines](#commits)
+1. Commit and push your changes, following our [commit guidelines](#commits).
+Do this often so you have a backup of your work.
-1. [Unlock file(s)][file-lock]
+1. [Unlock the file](https://docs.gitlab.com/ee/user/project/file_lock.html#unlocking-a-file-or-a-directory) so others can work on it.
+1. Kick off your shoes and lean back, you did great! 💪

 ## Organization